How Rome Fell: Synopsis

 Goldsworthy is a military historian who argues against the idea that the Roman Empire simply changed or transformed.
 Instead he argues that there was a decline and fall.

 However, Goldsworthy says that the fall of the Roman Empire happened gradually, over a long period.
 His narrative begins with the death of Marcus Aurelius in 180 A.D, when the empire was at its strongest and had the most going for it.
 From there, he follows the outstanding developments that led to the empire's split in 395 into western and eastern halves.
 He then chronicles and explains the developments that led to the eventual collapse of the Western Roman Empire and the overthrow of its final emperor in 476.
 Meanwhile, the Eastern Empire endured for another millennium, becoming the Byzantine Empire.

-Goldsworthy also contends that Rome's problems, that were related to its eventual demise, were not contemporaneously apparent.
-Afterall, the empire was gargantuan with a complex civil society.
+Goldsworthy also contends that Rome's problems that were related to its eventual demise were not contemporaneously apparent.
+After all, the empire was gargantuan with a complex civil society.
 Goldsworthy believes that the true source of the empire's vulnerability to "barbarian" groups like the Goths, Huns, and Vandals lay in its internal instability, particularly the numerous civil wars.
 He shows that from 235 until the Western Empire's collapse, most decades saw significant internal conflict.
 During the short period between 235 and 285, more than 60 individuals attempted to seize the throne averaging more than one claimant per year.
 As a result, emperors were focused on surviving, and much less on governance of the empire.

-Hence, Goldsworthy believes that, over time, constant chaos such as civil wars, seizing power, murders, betrayals, and poor leadership, badly damaged Rome's government.
+Hence, Goldsworthy believes that, over time, constant chaos such as civil wars, seizures of power, murders, betrayals, and poor leadership, badly damaged Rome's government.
 The empire spent its energy and resources fighting itself until it was too weak to handle outside threats.
 So when barbarian invasions ended the Western Empire in 476, they were really finishing off something already weakened by long-term decline.